egbuniwecemeka/what-happens-when/README.rst

 TLS handshake
 -------------
+*  TLS (Transport Layer Security) “handshake”  involves exchange of encryption parameters and cryptographic keys used in encrypting and decrypting data transferred between the client (You) and server (Google)

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.